nickcafferry/Python-videos-for-beginners/source/py4bindex.rst

 Getting started with a new environment can be challenging, especially when you literally don't even speak the language.
 Fortunately, we created a set of videos to help get you up and running with the language, so you can focus on the task at hand - learning how to create applications using Python.

 We don't dig into specific frameworks, but we help get you ready to start exploring on your own.
-We'll show you the core Python concepts you'll need as you begin your journey into web development on popular frameworks such as [Django](https://djangoproject.com) and [Flask](https://flask.palletsprojects.com/en/1.1.x/), use AI services such as [Cognitive Services](https://azure.microsoft.com/services/cognitive-services/), or even machine learning.
+We'll show you the core Python concepts you'll need as you begin your journey into web development on popular frameworks such as `Django <https://djangoproject.com>`_ and `Flask <https://flask.palletsprojects.com/en/1.1.x/>`_, use AI services such as `Cognitive Services <https://azure.microsoft.com/services/cognitive-services/>`_, or even machine learning.

 What you'll learn
 ===================